okeeffed/developer-notes/manual/System-Design/Glossary.md

 ## CAP Theorem

-"Impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees.
+"Impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees."

 1. Consistency
 2. Availability